salejandro/Genetics-Genomics/Practical3.md

 > The database (db) is stored in the memory of the computer (`':memory:'`).
 The `merge_strategy` command ensures that each line of the GFF file maintain separate accessible keys (recommendable here to have all genomics information in the database).

-To learn some useful commands that allow us to access the database for the features of the gene of interest we can open a `Python 3.x` interactive session (>>>).
-Open a command-line terminal in your computer and then type in `python3`.
+To learn some useful commands that allow us to access the database for the features of the gene of interest we can open a `Python 3.x` interactive session (>>>).  **To enter in the `Python3` console, open a command-line terminal in your computer and then type in `python3`**.
 Then type the above commands to create de data base:

 ```
 >>> import gffutils